Supply Chain Security Review Guide: Supplier Risk Assessment and Continuous Monitoring

 - Onboarding review by manufacturing and technology firms before adopting new suppliers.

-- Supply chain security compliance reviews by defense and critical infrastructure units.
+- Supply chain security compliance reviews for highly regulated industries and critical infrastructure units.

 - Qualification and risk review of bidding suppliers in government procurement.